sivaramakrishnan-rajaraman/Accelerating-Super-Resolution-and-Visual-Task-Analysis-in-Medical-Images/README.md

 We propose to train the proposed SISR model using a loss function that combines the advantages of the mean absolute error (MAE) and the Multi-scale Structural Similarity (MS-SSIM).
 Our experimental results show that MAE can better assess the average model performance as compared to other loss metrics.
 Also, our experimental results show that the MS-SSIM preserves the contrast in high-frequency regions better than other loss functions (e.g., SSIM).
 To capture the best characteristics of both loss functions, we propose to combine both loss terms (MAE + MS-SSIM).

+If you are using these codes for your research, kindly cite this publication where the details of the proposed aoproach are discussed and evaluated.

+## Zamzmi, G.; Rajaraman, S.; Antani, S. Accelerating Super-Resolution and Visual Task Analysis in Medical Images.
+Appl.
+Sci.
+2020, 10, 4282.